aloisdg/SharpResume/README.md

 > The open source initiative to create a JSON-based standard for resumes.
 For developers, by developers.

-You can find the project on [GitHub](https://github.com/jsonresume/resume-schema).
+You can find the project JSONResume on [GitHub](https://github.com/jsonresume/resume-schema).

-Get the last release on [NuGet](https://www.nuget.org/packages/SharpResume/) or on [GitHub](https://github.com/aloisdg/SharpResume/releases).
+Get the last release of SharpResume on [NuGet](https://www.nuget.org/packages/SharpResume/) or on [GitHub](https://github.com/aloisdg/SharpResume/releases).

 ## Demo